 Erin A. McNamara advises businesses and public-sector employers on a range of employment matters, including discrimination, harassment, retaliation, and leave and accommodation matters.
 She also advises employers on reductions-in-force, federal and state WARN compliance, and other downsizing issues.
 She is experienced with conducting internal investigations, including investigations of sexual harassment and misconduct claims under Title IX.

-Erin has defended corporations and their board members in civil disputes involving breach of contract, breach of fiduciary duty, fraud/misrepresentation, and declaratory judgment claims.
-She has obtained summary judgment for multiple clients resulting in the partial or full dismissal of claims brought against them.
+Erin routinely litigates employment matters in state and federal court and represents employers before the Equal Employment Opportunity Commission and the Texas Workforce Commission.
+Erin has also defended corporations and their board members in civil disputes involving breach of contract, breach of fiduciary duty, fraud/misrepresentation, and declaratory judgment claims.
+She has obtained summary judgment for multiple clients resulting the partial or full dismissal of claims brought against them.

 Erin’s clerkship experience has given her insight to help guide employers through the litigation process.
-After graduating from law school, she clerked in a state trial court for Judge W. Reilly Marchant and Judge Joi J. Taylor.
+After graduating from William & Mary Law School, she clerked in a state trial court for Judge W. Reilly Marchant and Judge Joi J. Taylor.
 She also interned with Judge Rossie D. Alston, Jr. at the Court of Appeals of Virginia and Justice LeRoy F. Millette, Jr. at the Supreme Court of Virginia.

 During law school, Erin served as an Articles Editor for the William & Mary Law Review.
 A native of the Northern Virginia area, Erin intitially practiced in Washington, D.C. before moving to Houston, Texas.